-A census name index is an index of names compiled from the census records, and enable you to search for a person by surname, forename and age.
+Name indexes and transcripts for the London censuses from 1841-1911 are available online, with full searchable transcripts and original images.
+A census name index is a list of names compiled from the census records, which enables you to search for a person by surname, forename and age.
 Transcripts are more detailed than indexes, and enable you to search across all the fields, such as occupation and address.

 Smaller UK-based companies, societies and individuals have been compiling census name indexes covering particular counties or areas.
 Cultural, historical, geographical knowledge of the UK and an interest in genealogy gives them an advantage in producing more accurate results than other companies outside of the UK.